sensible-hq/sensible-docs/readme-sync/v0/sensible-instruct/2000 - prompt.md

 Each Sensible Instruct method has a process that generally looks like the following.
 See the Notes section for each method for specifics, for example, [List](doc:list#notes) method:

 1. To meet the LLM's input token limit, Sensible splits the document into chunks.
 For configuration, see the chunking parameters.
 2. Sensible scores the chunks by relevance to your prompt, selects a number of top-scoring chunks, and combines them with page metadata.
-For configruation, see the chunking and hinting parmaeters.
+For configuration, see the chunking and hinting parameters.
 3. Sensible creates a full prompt for GPT-3 that includes the chunks and the descriptive prompts you configure in the method.
 For an example of a full prompt, see the beginning of this topic.
-4. Sensible returns the LLM's response and any uncertainties.
-For configuration, see the uncertainties parameters.
-TODO not true yet
+4. Sensible returns the LLM's response.